More about IT >

 What I would suggest is that adaptive behaviours which display cognition are the mark of the general intelligence sought by the AI scientist.

-To zombie or not to zombie?
+To zombie or not to zombie, that is the question

-Others maintain the "Australian heresy", that the conscious mind and the brain are exactly the same thing, that somehow the appropriate neural activity awakes subjective experience in the brain.
+The most basic issue is the nature of consciousness, of subjective awareness.
+Some hold that we have a spirit or soul which possesses it and, during our lifetime, lodges in our brain; such religious dualists tend to assert that no AI can ever have such a soul, that there is somehow a fundamental divide between biological and artificial brains.
+Others maintain the "Australian heresy", that the conscious mind and the brain are exactly the same thing, that the neural activity itself is indistinguishable from the subjective experience.
 These folks seem split; those who believe in a hard divide between natural and artificial tend to go for the AGI zombie, while those who see no such dividing line tend to go for the conscious AGI.

-There is a third school, of those who believe that what matters is the information in the brain, and not the brain itself.
-Integrated Information Theory is the poster child for this approach and, setting aside the serious flaws in its detailed expression, I personally think that it is along the right lines.
+There is a third school, who believe that what matters is the information in the brain, and not the brain itself.
+David Eagleman remarked that "The mind is not what the brain is, it is what the brain does."
+Integrated Information Theory expresses this even more starkly, treating the information carried by the neural activity as the seat of consciousness.
+That is, it is not the brain which is conscious but the information itself.
+As Max Tegmark put it, "Consciousness is the way information feels when being processed in certain complex ways."
+What we think of as the conscious area of the brain is really just the substrate, the area which sustains the conscious information.
+I personally think that this is along the right lines, although IIT itself has serious flaws in its detailed expression.
 On this basis, any issues of higher-level soul or lower-level substrate are irrelevant; build the appropriate information stream by fair means or foul, and you will find that it is conscious.

 Timeline